CARLA Drone: Monocular 3D Object Detection from a Different Perspective

 We make two key contributions.
 First, we introduce the CARLA Drone dataset, CDrone.
 Simulating drone views, it substantially expands the diversity of camera perspectives in existing benchmarks.
 Despite its synthetic nature, CDrone represents a real-world challenge.
 To show this, we confirm that previous techniques struggle to perform well both on CDrone and a real-world in-house 3D drone dataset.

 CDrone comprises 42 locations across 7 worlds within the Carla simulation environment, encompassing urban and rural landscapes.
-Each recording is populated with 265 vehicles.
-With 900 images per location captured at a rate of 12.5 frames per second and a resolution of 1920x1080 pixel, the dataset features a mixture of nighttime, daytime, dawn and rainy scenes.
-In total, CDrone contains 174,958 car, 18,556 truck, 25,080 motorcycle, 17,476 bicycle, 2,674 bus and 23,918 pedestrian annotations.
-It is divided into 24 training (21,600 images), 9 validation (8,100 images) and 9 test locations (8,100 images).
+The dataset features a mixture of nighttime, daytime, dawn and rainy scenes and is divided into 24 training, 9 validation and 9 test locations.
 To foster future research, we also release track IDs, depth maps as well instance segmentation masks along with 2D and 3D bounding box labels.
 Annotations are provided in the OMNI3D format, and our evaluation toolkit enables 3D average precision evaluation with full support for SO(3) rotations.

 2D & 3D Bounding Boxes